mythreyajl/SDCND-P4-AdvancedLaneFinding/README.md

 | 1125,720      | 1000, 720     |
 | 707, 460      | 1000, 0       |

 I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.
+For this I wrote a script called `warp.py`

 ![alt text][image8]
 ![alt text][image9]

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:

-![alt text][image5]
+On perspective warping each filtered image.
+I applied histograms of pixel intensities of the binary images and looked for peaks corresponding to left and right lane lines.
+This I applied in a windowed fashion to get region peaks and thus collect all relevant pixels of lanes (`find_lane_pixels` lines 147-234 in `lane_detection.py`).
+Using all the pixels, I fitted a parabola (2nd order polynomial) to find the equation of the lane markers that best fit the given points (`fit_polynomial` lines 237-271).
+In subsequent frames, I used the previous frames polynomial to simplify the search ( `search_around_poly` and `fit_poly`).
+However, I used a temporal filtering approach with 5 previous frames to have some sort of a consistency in the polynomial fitting.
+Most of the latter code is contained in the `Lane` class in lines 26 - 81.

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+Radius of curvature is in the `Lane` class (lines 53-58) in `lane_detection.py` and offset is in line 406 in `detect_lane_video`.
+I calculated the radius of curvature as developed in the formula in the course.
+However, I needed to find the radius in real world coordinates for which I used the scaling factor.
+For finding offset, I found the base pixels' x locations.
+From this I calculated the center of the lane and its offset from the bottom center of the image.
+I scaled this by the meters per pixel provided in the course to get real world offset.
+I report both of these quantities in the video.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
-Here is an example of my result on a test image:
+I used the `draw_lanes` function in lines 415-452 of `lane_detection.py` to obtain the lane area.
+I also showed the offset and curvature overlaid on the image.
+Further, I show the detected lane marking pixels that I used to calculate the green lane area.

-![alt text][image6]
+![alt text][image10]

 ---